The relationship between the military and the elite has evolved significantly over the years and not for the better.

 Elite society has long since abandoned its traditional ties to the military.
 The result is an ever-widening gulf between the armed forces and the elite, with liberals and conservatives each relating to it in their own uniquely asinine ways.

-Liberals and the Military
+Progressives and the Military

 Regardless of current efforts to mask such attitudes, the old liberal animosity toward the military still exists among the progressive elite, albeit in veiled form.
 They consider those who serve to be less than, enlisting because they have few other options.